PuruVJ/puruvjdev3/src/blog/golang-as-javascripter.md

 The executable's size was <mark>56 MB</mark> for windows, and as high as <mark>90MB</mark> for MacOS M1.

 56MB isn't a lot for me.
 Even 90 MB is nothing.
 But it kept nagging at me.
-I try to keep the sizes of apps/websites as low as I can, and 56MB felt just way too big for that.
+I try to keep the sizes of apps/websites I build as low as I can, and 56MB felt just way too big for that.

 And not only that.
 Because I had made this project public(Here it is: [PuruVJ/auto-class-launcher-deno](https://github.com/PuruVJ/auto-class-launcher-deno)) and usable for everyone, my batchmates tried to use it, and well, 60-90Mb was way too big for them, due to limited internet and all.